Pumpkin Seeds vs. Sunflower Seeds — Health Impact and Nutrition Comparison

 Both sunflower and pumpkin seeds completely lack vitamin D and vitamin B12.

 Pumpkin seeds, on the other hand, are higher in potassium, zinc, and choline (1).

 A specific number has not yet been calculated for the glycemic indexes of sunflower or pumpkin seeds.
 However, as these foods are low in sugar and high in dietary fiber and fats, their glycemic indices are assumed to be low.

 If you would like to read more about how pumpkin seeds affect blood glucose levels, you can visit our “Pumpkin Seed” page.

 The pH values of both sunflower and pumpkin seeds are slightly acidic or close to neutral, equal to 6.3 (1).

-We can also look at the acidity of foods by taking into account their potential renal acid load or their PRAL values.
+We can also look at the acidity of foods by considering their potential renal acid load or their PRAL values.
 The PRAL value represents how much acid or base the given food produces inside the organism.

 The PRAL value for sunflower seeds has been calculated to be 11.6, making this food acid-producing.
 Pumpkin seeds, however, have a PRAL value of -14.3, meaning these seeds are alkaline-forming or alkalizing.

 Weight Loss & Diets

 Despite the fact that sunflower and pumpkin seeds are very high in calories, these seeds can still be a part of healthy weight loss diets, providing dietary fiber, healthy fats, vitamins, and minerals.

-Of these two foods, pumpkin seeds fit better in a low calorie and a low fats diet.
-Sunflower seeds, on the other hand, are the better choice for a low carb diet.
+Of these two foods, pumpkin seeds fit better in a low-calorie and a low-fat diet.
+On the other hand, sunflower seeds are the better choice for a low-carb diet.
 Both seeds fit well in a low glycemic index diet.